gilliantrosen/omerbot/README.md

 Thanks to Meli for their [Omer-counting newsletter](https://buttondown.email/OmerCounter), which the format, text, and scheduling of this bot is based upon.

-Thanks to Tim for the borrowed cursed bootleg raspi 3, where this bot runs from Pesax to Shavuot.
+Thanks to Tim for the borrowed cursed Odroid-C2 , where this bot runs from Pesax to Shavuot.